Medical Laboratory Science

 Once accepted to the program, full-time students complete three semesters of didactic coursework (fall, spring, summer) comprising the first professional year.
 Clinical experiences (rotations) at local laboratories are completed during the second or final year of study in addition to a capstone correlations course and didactic courses in management, education, and research design.
 The professional didactic courses for all tracks run concurrently and are only offered once per academic year.

-After completing all professional MLS courses, students must successfully pass a departmental comprehensive examination.
-Students are eligible to take a national certification examination after completing all requirements of the MLS program.
+After completing all professional MLS courses, students must successfully pass a comprehensive examination administered by the program.

 Program Admissions Requirements